LeakIX/DocSite/content/docs/getting-started.md

 In this scope we index mis-configurations and vulnerabilities discovered during our service scans.

-A leak can be :
+A leak can be:

 - A well known identified vulnerability
-- An infrastructure misconfiguration including but not limited to :
+- An infrastructure misconfiguration including but not limited to:
   - Status and monitoring pages containing sensitive information
   - Public configuration files containing sensitive information
   - Misconfigured ACL leaving services that should be protected exposed publicly